biril/jasq/README.md

 });
 ```

-Specs additionally receive a `dependencies` argument which may be used to directly access mocked
+Specs additionally receive a `dependencies` argument which may be used to directly access any
-dependencies:
+mocked dependencies:

 ```javascript
 require(["jasq"], function () {